antoniorodr/EV-Friendly-Hotels/README.md

 ## :sparkles: Features

 :heavy_check_mark: Find Hotels with EV Chargers\
-:heavy_check_mark: Get access to all the data throught the API\
+:heavy_check_mark: Get access to all the data throught the API or direct in the website\
 :heavy_check_mark: Free to use!

 ## :rocket: Technologies